 The fee for the first 60 minute introductory session is CHF 140 payable by cash at the end of the session.
 Fees after the first session are discussed and agreed upon after the first session.

 Your health insurance may reimburse part of your fee if you have the assurance complémentaire coverage.
 I am a member of ASCA and my therapist number is RCC ASCA - santésuisse W711149.
 The health insurance companies collaborating with ASCA can be found here.
+You are respnsible for determining if your health insurance will reimburse part of the fee.

 Questions - Appointments